 Mini Love Farm’s New Kid/New Goat Disclaimer

 I will help as much as I can with arranging transport and making the connection for pickup.
 However, ultimately, transport is at the buyer’s expense and responsibility.
 Communication is key from the buyer to the transporter.
 I cannot stress the importance of selection of a reputable transport operator.
 Do your homework and ask around for references and select someone that is dedicated to transporting your goat as stress-free, comfortable, and as safely as possible.
 Once your goat leaves my place, I am not responsible for conditions that may occur during transport.
-I have NO experience with Airline transport.
-This is not my preferred line of transport as it can be very expensive, spots are not guaranteed, and so many rules vary from airline to airline.
+I have Limited experience with Airline transport.
+This is my preferred line of transport but it can be very expensive, spots are not guaranteed, and so many rules vary from airline to airline.
 Also, lay-overs can be unexpected and lengthy between flights.
+However , I prefer it over ground transport.

 Worms: Goats are very prone to worms.
 I do my utmost best to follow a modern worming regimen and am dedicated to continued education on the research of new worming methods.
 I have found that an excellent source of latest and greatest information comes from the AMERICAN CONSORTIUM FOR SMALL RUMINANTS.
 They post articles that have the latest research in managing your herd’s parasite loads.
 Please look them up online.
 Worms are like any other super-bugs in the medical world….they are getting great at adapting and changing to their environment and many strains are becoming resistant to the current on-the-market wormers.
 I encourage everyone to research FAMACHA scoring and signs and symptoms that might indicate your goat is having a worm overload.
 Goats typically have a mild worm load as part of their normal flora, but stress, environment, weather condition and changes, feed, over-grazing one pasture, ect can affect your goat’s ability to maintain a healthy balance….leaving your goat open for worms to take over and take advantage of your immune-compromised new goat.
 With this said, transport to a new location, elevation, weather/climate, and extreme stress of travel can be the perfect storm for your goat to tip over into worm overload.
 Please be on the look-out for signs and symptoms of overload for several weeks after arrival of your goat.
 Coccidiosis is also common with young kids.
 Be on the look-out for appetite changes and diarrhea that might indicate the need for Cocci treatment.
 Your goat can leave here perfectly healthy, but with the stress of travel…..your goat may present with these problems post transport, so I want to inform you of these possibilities.
 Remember your kids are still young with building immune systems that are still easily subject to infections.
 If you have any questions after arrival of your goat; please feel free to call me.